MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyterhub.md

 :::

-You can deploy JupyterHub with 2 different authentications system, use the file corresponding to your choice:
+You can deploy JupyterHub with 2 different authentications system, use the `KfDef` file corresponding to your need:

-* For the default DSRI authentication use `kfctl_openshift_dsri.yaml`
+* For the default DSRI authentication based on UM login, use the `kfctl_openshift_dsri.yaml` file

-* For GitHub authentication use `kfctl_openshift_github.yaml`
+* For GitHub authentication, use `kfctl_openshift_github.yaml`

-  * You need to create a new GitHub OAuth app: https://github.com/settings/developers
+  * You will need to create a new GitHub OAuth app: https://github.com/settings/developers

   * And provide the GitHub client ID and secret through environment variable before running the start script: